Life Insurance vs Mortgage Insurance

 Whole life insurance is a type of life insurance policy that ends on your death and provides you with a guaranteed payout to your family or other nominated beneficiaries.

-Some of the main advantages of whole life insurance include its no maturity date or endpoint, so unlike many other types of investments, it’s guaranteed to pay out when you die.
+Some of the main advantages of whole life insurance include its lack of maturity date or endpoint, so unlike many other investments, it’s guaranteed to pay out when you die.

 As long as premiums are paid on time, you can be sure that your loved ones will reap the full benefit.